pytorch/opacus/Migration_Guide.md

 While the concept is extremely useful, it suffered from some serious flaws:
 - Not compatible with poisson sampling.
 Two subsequent poisson batches with `sample_rate=x` are not equivalent to a single batch with `sample_rate=2x`.
-Therefore simulating larger batches by setting lower sampling rate isn't really Poisson anymore
+Therefore simulating larger batches by setting lower sampling rate isn't really Poisson anymore.
 - It didn't protect from occasional large Poisson batches.
-When working with poisson sampling, setting batch size (or rather sampling rate) was quite tricky.
-For long enough training loops peak batch size (and therefore memory consumpton) could be much larger than the average
+When working with Poisson sampling, setting batch size (or rather sampling rate) was quite tricky.
+For long enough training loops, peak batch size (and therefore memory consumpton) could be much larger than the average.
-- It required careful manual crafting inside training loop
+- It required careful manual crafting inside training loop.

 ```python
 BATCH_SIZE = 128 # that's logical batch size.
 You'll mostly be using this one across your code